 First you need to trim off any pieces of flesh or muscle meat still attached to the fat as that would cause the fat to spoil.
-Then you’ll need to cut off the pieces of fatty tissue into smaller chunks.
-It might take quite a bit of it to do it and the smaller the better in that case.
-It’s a good time to put on some nice music and empty your mind as your doing it.
+Cut off the pieces of fatty tissue into smaller chunks.
+It might take quite a bit of time to do it and the smaller the better.
+It's a good time to put on some nice music and empty your mind as your doing it.
 Some people like to place the fatty pieces in the freezer for a while so they can then be shredded in a food processor.

 I prefer wet rendering as it needs less monitoring and it's more delicate on the fat.
 I think I might have a crock-pot that runs a bit too hot and I've had bad experiences where I've ended up having a fat with a burned taste, so I now only do the wet rendering method.
 The only disadvantage is that it'll take longer to render and you'll need to do another step to get rid of the water at the end.